SamuelDataE/API_StockMarketData/03-AWS/AWS_Setup.md

 <br><br><br><br>

 After the bucket has been successfully created, we now create a second one.
-The second bucket is needed so that Athena (database) can write down the data on a folder.
+The second bucket is needed so that Athena can store the data that was queried.
 <br>
 Open another bucket - **Create bucket**.
 This time give the name ```api.athena.data```.
 Otherwise, make the same selections as for the previous bucket.
 <br><br>